Search keywords in the Bible:

 James 1:17

-Other Translations of James 1:17
+Other Translations for James 1:17

 Euery good gift, and euery perfect gift is from aboue, & commeth downe from the Father of lights, with whom is no variablenesse, neither shadow of turning.